onewelcome/identity-cloud-documentation/docs/products/access/topics/authentication-methods/authentication-methods.md

 # Client authentication methods
 Client authentication allows an OAuth/OIDC client application to prove its identity to the OneWelcome Mobile Identity & Access solution.
 The simplest way to do this for confidential clients is by using `OAuth Basic Authentication`.
 Public clients should use `PKCE` as they cannot protect the secret.
-For companies that require a more secure
+Companies that require a more secure way of client authentication should be using the `private_key_jwt` method.

 ## Client Types